cableguy99/docs/docs/general/faq.md

 It can be done relatively easily since Tao supports EVM and shares a common architecture with Ethereum.

 #### When is Tao mainnet launch?
-Tao 1.0 Mainnet was launched on August 29th, 2016.
+The Tao 1.0 Mainnet was launched on August 29th, 2016.
 Tao is one of the oldest, consistently running, fault-free cryptocurrencies ever created.

 The Tao 2.0 Mainnet, which these documents address, was launched on March 29th, 2020.